uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 Contributing Guide
 ##############################################################################

+Welcome to the Computer Science Field Guide (CSFG) developer community!
+We have spent many years creating the CSFG, and we would love for you to get involved into making this guide as great as possible!

 This page lists a set of guidelines for contributing to the project.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

+As a contributor, you agree to uphold our :doc:`code_of_conduct`.

+.. contents:: Contents
+  :local:

 Reporting Issues and Making Suggestions
 ==============================================================================